 We embrace a profound dedication to service and strive to graduate physicians who aspire to make a real difference in the world.
 The Boonshoft School of Medicine was recognized for the strength of its social mission in a 2010 national study, published in the Annals of Internal Medicine, ranking us fourth in the nation.
 Choose among a wide variety of service learning opportunities, including volunteering at a free clinic for the uninsured and underserved, providing free school physicals or classroom presentations for local students.
 Not only can you complete a medical mission abroad as a student at the Boonshoft School of Medicine, you can also get class credit for your travel experience.
 Close to 30 percent of our students complete the International Health Program Track every year, and more than 40 percent participate in international clinical experiences.

 Get into an Outstanding Residency Program With Training for the Residency of Your Choice

-Your medical education at Wright State will prepare you well to enter the medical specialty of your choice and compete for a position in the nation's top residency programs.
-In 2014, 102 Wright State students matched in outstanding programs in 19 different medical specialties, ranging from anesthesiology, family medicine and pediatrics, to ophthalmology, otolaryngology and radiology.
-Our students matched in outstanding programs across the country, including the Cleveland Clinic, University of California at San Francisco, Duke University, the Mayo Clinic, University of Pennsylvania and New York Presbyterian-Columbia.
-Over many years, residency program directors have consistently rated Wright State alumni as excellent physicians, and our graduates are currently practicing in all 50 states and around the world, many in leadership roles at the tops of their fields.
+Your medical education at Wright State will prepare you to enter the medical specialty of your choice and compete for a position in top residency programs.
+In 2017, 99 Boonshoft School of Medicine students matched in outstanding programs in 18 different medical specialties, ranging from anesthesiology, family medicine and pediatrics, to ophthalmology, otolaryngology and radiology.
+Wright State students matched in outstanding programs in Dayton, throughout Ohio and across the country, including Case Western/University Hospitals Case Medical Center, University of Michigan Hospitals – Ann Arbor, Wake Forest University and Yale University – New Haven Hospitals.

 Enjoy an Ideal Home Away from Home in Dayton, the Perfect Place to Live and Learn